-If it’s writing, then write.
-If it’s building a website, then start working with code.
-If it’s fashion, then start drawing designs.
+If it’s writing, then write; building a website, then start working with code,;meditating then start sitting and following your breath.

-I always tell people who I work with that when you practice you are not on stage.
-Practice isn’t the performance.
+I always tell people who I work with that when you practice you are not on stage, therefore practice isn’t the performance.
 You don’t have to look good and you don’t have to impress anyone or gain approval.

 You are practicing, pure and simple.